xuankimtran/docs-1/pages/katalon-studio/tutorials/plan-test-suite.md

 * **Define test suite goals** and group actions of a particular web experience together.
 A test suite could compile a series of actions depicting a particular user experience on our website.

     For example, to test user’s online shopping experience on your website, your test suite might include the following actions:
-    1. Sign up or login test case.
+    1. Sign up or log in test case.
     2. Enter shopping cart test case.
-    3. Checkout test case.
+    3. Check out test case.
     4. Order confirmation test case.

 * **Plan test cases** by deciding which action/group of actions each test case performs, run test cases for double checking.
 Name and put test cases in a test suite accordingly.
 This creates a test suite flow and minimizes errors when running a test batch.